JivanHuang/JivanHuang/README.md

 ### Hello World

 - 👨🏻‍💻 Focusing on Swift & Objective-C
-- 📱 Creator of applications and frameworks
+- 📱 Creator of Applications and Frameworks
 - 🇨🇳 Living in Hefei China
-- 💗 Like reading and music
+- ❤️ Like Reading and Music